 |Mrs King & Mrs Cyna||Mrs Davies (Team Leader)|

-The children will be taught phonics every day whilst in Reception.
-We will begin with listening activities and the exploration of rhyme before moving on to learn different letter sounds (phonemes) and their written form (graphemes) before moving on to Phase 3 when the children become secure.
+The children will continue to be taught phonics every day whilst in Reception.
+We will be completing Phase 2 of phonics, where the children will learn different letter sounds (phonemes) and their written form (graphemes) before moving on to Phase 3 when the children become secure.

 It is important and beneficial to read with your child as often as possible.
 As you are reading, it is useful to stop and ask questions about what the book is about, what the characters are doing and what might happen next.
 At the end of the book get your child to think about what they like or did not like about the book and the reasons why.
 Once you have read- then please record this in your child’s Reading Diary and add any relevant comments.
 Your child will be given the opportunity to change their book daily so please ensure they bring their book bag each day.